dikortis/LetsTalkETC/Episodes/Episode_13.md

-time and then we create a cryptographic tree of these hashes and then we take the roots of this tree and we embed it on both the theorem classic block chain and the Bitcoin blockchain and then we generate a proof which is all you need to indefinitely verify that the file
+time and then we create a cryptographic tree of these hashes and then we take the roots of this tree and we embed it on both the ethereum classic blockchain and the Bitcoin blockchain and then we generate a proof which is all you need to indefinitely verify that the file